etheralpha/kycisbad/README.md

 In the past few years over 600,000 people had their personally identifying information leaked.
 This was information they provided for KYC/AML purposes, but was retained and mishandled by the companies, leading to the user KYC documents.

-**These documents include user's full names, home addresses, phone number, passport, photo, driving license, DOB, wallet addresses, balances, transactions, and IP address.**
+**These documents include the user's full names, home addresses, phone number, passport, photo, driving license, DOB, wallet addresses, balances, transactions, and IP address.**

-These leaks put the users in danger and could face the threat of violence and robbery following these “doxing” events.
+The leaks put the users in danger and could face the threat of violence and robbery following these “doxing” events.
 Some victims have reported being threatened via phone and email.

 ## Incidents